IT

 College Station, TX

-Certifications on your IT CV are like your badges of honour and prove that you’re not all talk but action.
-In the tech world, certifications carry much weight and enhance your credibility.
+Certifications on your IT CV are like your badges of honour and prove that you’re not just talk but action.
+In the tech world, certifications carry significant weight and enhance your credibility.

 Examples of qualifications: